 1. Diaphragm spasm

-Spasm of the diaphragm muscle due to direct blow in the area or intense physical activity, for example, can cause pain under the right ribcage, left rib cafe, or both sides.
+Spasm in the diaphragm muscle due to direct blow in the area or intense physical activity, for example, can cause pain under the right or left rib cage, or it can be felt on both sides.

 The diaphragm is a muscle that separates the lungs and heart from the abdominal cavity and is involved in breathing.